-the need for standards to be based on risk analysis using the best available scientific evidence submitted a dossier of information and scientific literature as part of its application.
-This dossier, together with other technical and scientific information, was considered by FSANZ in assessing the application.
+the need for standards to be based on risk analysis using the best available scientific evidence

+FSANZ used the best available scientific evidence to conduct the risk analysis.
+The applicant submitted a dossier of information and scientific literature as part of its application.
+This dossier, together with information provided with the previous application for the same enzyme, A1169, and other technical and scientific information and was considered by FSANZ in assessing the application.
 The risk assessment is provided in the SD.